The Need

 A Hospital for the Future

 The new hospital will be architecturally outstanding, energy-efficient, seismically sound and environmentally sustainable.
-To help make this vision a reality, UCSF has selected Herzog & de Meuron as the lead designer and HDR as the architect of record.
+To help make this vision a reality, UCSF has selected internationally renowned designer Herzog & de Meuron and architect HDR.

 The facility will offer: